doshamine/python_diplom/README.md

 ```
 {
-  "detail": "No Order matches the given query."
+  "detail": "No Contact matches the given query."
 }
 ```